-Thermomix Corn Beef or Thermomix Silverside?
+Thermomix Corned Beef or Thermomix Silverside?

 I had no idea what to call this recipe?
 I grew up hearing the name silverside.
 Although I’ve always called it corn beef.
 I think the correct name may be corned beef as it refers to the preparation process?
-For the purpose of today, I am making Thermomix corn beef.
+For the purpose of today, I am making Thermomix corned beef.

 Cooking this cut in the Thermomix results in the most "melt in the mouth" meat you will ever make!

 - 1500 g hot water (plus reserved water for top up)